 Preheat the oven to 375 F.

-Beat the cream cheese lightly with the sugar, 1 egg yolk (reserve egg white), and the vanilla.
+Beat the cream cheese lightly with the 3 tablespoons of sugar, 1 egg yolk (reserve egg white), and the vanilla.

 Gently unroll one sheet of the puff pastry dough.
 Use a pizza cutter or sharp knife to cut the pastry lengthwise into 3 equal strips.
 Repeat with remaining sheet of pastry.